Pablo Armero: Flamengo and Bahia

+On 24 December 2016, he joined Bahia, who was playing in Campeonato Brasileiro Série B at the time.

 CSA

-Armero joined Brazilian club CSA on 17 March 2019, but was released only two months later after being spotted on a nightclub in the eve of a league match.
+Armero joined Brazilian club CSA on 17 March 2019, but was released only two months later after being spotted at a nightclub on the eve of a league match.

 International career

 Armero played for the Colombian under-17 team in the 2003 FIFA U-17 World Championship and was promoted to the senior team in 2008 for his form with América de Cali.
 He received his first cap in Colombia's 5–2 win over Venezuela and has won the spot of starting left-back for the national team.
 In March 2013, he scored his first goal for Colombia in a 5–0 victory over Bolivia.

 In June 2014, he was named in Colombia's squad for the 2014 FIFA World Cup finals.
 Armero scored Colombia's first goal in a 3–0 win against Greece in the team's opening group game.